Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 Putting it together

-Fault‑tolerant agent flows look less like “smart prompts” and more like resilient distributed systems: explicit contracts, bounded loops, idempotency, observability, and continuous testing.
+Fault‑tolerant AI agent flows look less like “smart prompts” and more like resilient distributed systems: explicit contracts, bounded loops, idempotency, observability, and continuous testing.
 Start with a small, well‑scoped flow, wire in the controls above, and expand carefully.
-The payoff isn’t just fewer incidents—it's faster iteration, lower costs, and trust from your users and stakeholders.
+The payoff isn’t just fewer incidents—it’s faster iteration, lower costs, and trust from your users and stakeholders.

 FAQ